Adityavanakudre/Dibatic-Retinopathy_CNN-/README.md

 Description of files and usage

-EDA_pre_preocessing-This file demostarstes the data analysis,and pre processing of image
+EDA_pre_preocessing-This file demonstrates the data analysis,and pre processing of image

 base model-This is the base Model and using sequence architcture